panda3d/panda3d-docs/programming/render-effects/billboard.rst

 There are several more options available on a BillboardEffect, but these are rarely used.
-If you need to take advantage of any of these more esoteric options, you must create a BillboardEffect and apply it to the node yourself:
+If you need to take advantage of any of these more esoteric options, you must create a :class:`.BillboardEffect` and apply it to the node
+yourself:

 .. code-block:: python